jmtroth0/Sparklr/docs/README.md

 [heroku]: not yet up

 ## Minimum Viable Product
-Sparkl is a clone of Flickr built on Rails and Backbone.
+Sparklr is a clone of Flickr built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->